Watts Bar Nuclear Plant

 The Watts Bar Nuclear Plant is a Tennessee Valley Authority (TVA) nuclear reactor pair used for electric power generation.
-It is located on a 1,770-acre (7.2 km²) site in Rhea County, Tennessee, near Spring City, between the cities of Chattanooga and Knoxville.
-Watts Bar supplies enough electricity for about 1,200,000 households in the Tennessee Valley.
+It is located on a 1,770-acre (7.2 km²) site in Rhea County, Tennessee, near Spring City, between Chattanooga and Knoxville.
+Watts Bar supplies enough electricity for about 1.2 million households in the Tennessee Valley.

-The plant, construction of which began in 1973, has two Westinghouse pressurized water reactor units: Unit 1, completed in 1996, and Unit 2, completed in 2015.
+Construction of the plant, which began in 1973, has two Westinghouse pressurized water reactor units: Unit 1, completed in 1996, and Unit 2, completed in 2015.
 Unit 1 has a winter net dependable generating capacity of 1,167 megawatts.
 Unit 2 has a capacity of 1,165 megawatts.

-As of 2022, both units are the newest operating civilian reactors to come online in the United States, and Unit 2 is the first and only new power reactor to enter service in the 21st century in the US.
+Unit 2 was the first of three new power reactors to enter service in the 21st century in the United States, followed by Vogtle Electric Generating Plant Units 3 and 4.

 Unit 1

-The construction began on 23 January 1973, and suffered from many delays.
+Construction on Unit 1 began on 23 January 1973 and suffered from many delays.
 After construction was halted on both units in 1985, construction resumed on Unit 1 in 1992.
-First criticality was achieved on 1 January 1996 and commercial operation began on May 5, 1996.
+Criticality was first achieved on 1 January 1996, and commercial operation began on May 5, 1996.

+In the early 2000s, the four original steam generator units were replaced with units made from Inconel 690 which is more resistant to stress corrosion cracking.